kaugm/mmwm/README.md

 Hotkey & function to pop a window in and out of floating mode\
 Solitary and fullscreen windows on the desktop now have borders\
 Hotkey to reset master window size\
+Command executed when clicking on root window (the desktop).
+Can launch a program or run a script, etc\
 Dynamic window border colors from pywal or other program (not in Vendorkeys branch)

 #### Added features (other branches)